Fcmam5/telefonilo.js/README.md

 <script>Telefonilo('.phone'); </script>
 ```

+### Try Telephonilo.js

+* Open [examples/example.html](./examples/example.html) in any web browser.
+* If you're not on mobile, you should see the phone number as a normal test.
+* Press `Ctrl +Shift+M`, you should switch to the mobile view, you should see that the phone number became a clickable.

 #### Output
 * Desktop users will see the output as you markup should render
 >  <p>If you're on a mobile phone you should click on <span class="phone">0123456789</span></p>